tantaman/tantaman.github.io/content/2022-07-02-what-am-i-building.md

 What is [Aphrodite](aphrodite.sh) and what am I aiming to accomplish by building it?

+First and foremost

-First and foremost, to fix state management.
+> To fix state management.

+A little more specific

+> To remove incidental complexity from state management for modern applications.

+And even more specific, but which is a non-obvious statement at the outset,

+> To make peer-2-peer & local/offline-first software as easy to develop as traditional client-server software.

+This statement is the conclusion of analyzing the complexities involved in state management and current software trends below.

+On to state --

+# State!

 State management is always the bane of our existence when writing software.

 Why?

 The essential reasons -- because state spans time and space.
 The more stateful variables you accumulate, the more possible configurations to consider.
-The more functions that operate on that state, the more contracts that state must uphold.
+The more functions that operate on that state, the more contracts that state must uphold and more avenues available to modify the state.

-The incidental reasons -- state, in modern applications, is duplicated (on the server, on the client, optimistically updated, spread across devices, ...).
+The incidental reasons -- state, in modern applications, is duplicated.
+It lives on the server, on the client through caching, on the client through optimistic updates, spread across multiple devices in various states.
+State might also be deployed in a polyglot fashion (e.g., live in IndexDB, SQLite, accessed via Swift / TypeScript / Kotlin).

+The in-between reasons -- privacy? permissions? security? purpose use?

 Solving the essential complexity of state management requires being able to clearly specify the requirements on your state.
 Things like type systems, invariants, allowed mutations, tests, and relational constraints allow us to do this.
 A human component -- a clear understanding of the problem being solved and how to translate that to types, invariants, tests, & other artifacts -- is also required.